xhosh256/xhosh256/README.md

-# Меня зовут Лёня/My name is Lenya
+# What's up?
+How you doing?
+My name is Lenya but you can call me just xhosh!

 - **💩[Telegram](https://t.me/XthaThug)**